CubbyTeam/CubbyConnect/README.md

 ## Features

-- Fast UDP connection
-- Secure TCP connection using TLS
+- Fast & Secure QUIC connection
 - Transfers data using protobuf
 - Pinging for heartbeat
 - Reconnection when internet is temporary disabled (in client)